shahryar-ebrahimi/Stopwatch/readme.txt

-For the counter to start, INTERRUPT ZERO must be pressed.
+For the counter to start, INTERRUPT ZERO must be activated each time.